awillats/clinc/publish/gen/mc_pf_audio.md

 More specifically, if the open-loop stimulus is statistically independent from the intrinsic variability[^21]
 $$\mathbb{V}_{i}(C|S=\text{open},\sigma^2_S) = \mathbb{V}_{i}(C) + \sigma^2_S$$
-Applying closed-loop to a linear gaussian circuit:
+Applying closed-loop to a linear Gaussian circuit:

 \[
 ```{=tex}